Caroline (1794 ship)

 Caroline was a ship launched in France in 1792, possibly under another name.
-She was taken in prize in 1794 and sailed first as a West Indiaman, then as a whaler, and finally as a slave ship.
-She was lost in 1801 on her second slave-trading voyage after she had delivered her slaves to Kingston, Jamaica.
+She was taken in prize in 1794 and sailed first as a West Indiaman, then as a whaler in the British southern whale fishery, and finally as a slave ship in the triangular trade in enslaved people.
+She was lost in 1801, after she had delivered her captives to Kingston, Jamaica on her second voyage from Africa.

 Career

 Caroline first appeared in Lloyd's Register (LR) in 1794.

-Whaler: Samuel Enderby & Sons purchased Caroline in 1796 and sent her to whale in the British Southern Whale Fishery.
+Whaler: Samuel Enderby & Sons purchased Caroline in 1796 and sent her to whale in the British southern whale fishery.
 Captain George Quested sailed in 1796, bound for the Pacific.
 In mid-1797 Caroline was at the Galapagos Islands.
 She returned to London on 21 October 1798.

-Carolines ownership changed to Liverpool and she became a slave ship.